magentabusiness/magentabusiness.github.io/docs/samples/tektelic/index.md

 {:toc}

 [Tektelic](https://tektelic.com) is a premier supplier of LoRaWAN® IoT Gateways, Sensors and custom applications.
-This guide describes how to stream data from TEKTELIC KONA Core Network Server to ThingsBoard.
+This guide describes how to stream data from TEKTELIC KONA Core Network Server to IoT Hub.

 ### Prerequisites
  A gateway and a sensor that is designed to work in EU868 frequency band will be used.